 - Using the issue tracker

 - Submitting translations

 - Contributing code changes via pull requests

 - What your pull request should include

 - Developing locally

-- Testing locally
+- Running the test suite

+- Building the documentation

-- · Other topics
+- Other topics

 1.10.1 Using the issue tracker

 The issue tracker is the preferred channel for bug reports, features requests and submitting pull requests.
 Please don't use the issue tracker for support requests.
 If you need help with something that isn't a bug, you can join our Wagtailmenus support group and ask your question there.